ferrous-systems/embedded-trainings-2020/beginner/README.md

 ## Panicking

-Open the `beginner/apps` folder in VS Code then open the `src/bin/panic.rs` file and click the "Run" button.
+Open the `src/bin/panic.rs` file and click the "Run" button.

 This program attempts to index an array beyond its length and this results in a panic.